 Regardless of whether you go for Leyland Vinyl Matt or Covaplus, having the correct tools for the job will make all the difference.
 I like to use a long-pile roller for this type of material, simply because you can apply generous coats of paint without experiencing any defects such as orange peel.

-Purdy colossus is my roller of choice for this type of paint.
+Purdy Colossus is my roller of choice for this type of paint.
 You will need to de-lint the roller before you start, but it holds a fantastic amount of paint, and it will make your work a lot easier.
 Click here to see online prices.

 FAQs